FAQ

 Where do you live?

 My home is in Rome, Italy – one of the most ancient, romantic and enchanting cities in the world.
+I try to capture the essence of my city in photos, you can see some of them on Instagram and Roma Every Day.

 Where are you from in America?

-I have worked as an independent film industry professional for 15 years.
-My job title is "script supervisor in charge of continuity," and I have contributed my craft to quite a number of feature films and TV series.
-But I am first and foremost, the proud, single mother of a young Roman rascal.
+I am now the proud, single mother of a young Roman rascal.
 Time has – needless to say – become my most valuable asset!
-The need to spend more quality time raising my growing preschooler clashed with the obtrusive hours of the film set.
+The need to spend more quality time raising my growing toddler preschooler grade middle high schooler clashed with the obtrusive hours of the film set.

-So now I write stories, essays and features for a number of food and travel magazines, and have a regularl column on The Travel Belles and The American | In Italia.
+So now I work wherever I can plug in my laptop, writing stories, essays and features for a number of food and travel magazines and keep a regular column on The American | In Italia.
+I have been hired by publishers to write, edit and update travel guides, travel magazines and lifestyle manuals.

 I am editing my second manuscript, while I wait for the book deal on the first one to happen.